 - the plaintiff was the owner of the Facebook account and, after September 2018, the defendant refused the plaintiff access to the Facebook account and deleted contents without consent.
 In the court’s view, this could amount to the torts of conversion and wrongful interference; and

-- the arbitration agreement which referred “any dispute, controversy or claim arising out of or relating to [the] Agreement,” did not affect the plaintiff’s claim in tort.
+- the arbitration agreement which referred “any dispute, controversy or claim arising out of or relating to [the] Agreement” to arbitration did not affect the plaintiff’s claim in tort.

 The court granted the injunction and directed the defendant to disclose the password e within 24 hours after the service of the injunction order.

 Ultimately, the Hong Kong court had power to grant this injunction whether the plaintiff’s claim fell within the arbitration agreement (in which case the court’s power would be derived from s.20 Arbitration Ordinance (Cap.
 609) or not (in which case it was an exercise of its inherent jurisdiction).
+However, we might have expected a fuller discussion of the scope of the arbitration clause.
 The judge did not explain why this arbitration agreement did not affect a tortious claim, nor engage in a close analysis of its wording with reference to cases such as Fiona Trust & Holding Corporation v Privalov UKHL 40.
 That case advocates a broad interpretation of arbitration clauses, on the basis that commercial parties generally intend all their disputes to be determined in a single forum.